How important is employee empowerment to the success of your organization?

 “We—Delta’s employees, customers, and community partners together form a force for positive local and global change, dedicated to bettering standards of living and the environment where we and our customers live and work.”

-- How do managers set expectations?
+- How do you set expectations?

 - How do employees receive feedback?

-- Do managers delegate?
+- Do you delegate?